Lutfozzaman Babar

-Lutfozzaman Babar (লুৎফুজ্জামান বাবর, born 10 October 1958) is a Bangladeshi politician, served as the State Minister of Home Affairs in the Khaleda Zia Cabinet from 2001 to 2006, as a member of the Bangladesh Nationalist Party (BNP).
+Lutfozzaman Babar (লুৎফুজ্জামান বাবর, born 10 October 1958) is a Bangladeshi politician affiliated with the Bangladesh Nationalist Party (BNP), currently serving as a member of parliament from the Netrokona-4 constituency.
+He served as the State Minister of Ministry of Home Affairs in the Second Zia Ministry from 2001 to 2006, and was the youngest member of the cabinet.

-Babar was the youngest member in the cabinet of BNP-Jamaat led coalition government, and received media and public attraction alike due to his alternative clothing style, spike-cut hair, and various quips.
-He was also among the pioneers in forming the Rapid Action Battalion, an elite force widely criticized for extra-judicial killings.
-Throughout his tenure as a politician, Babar was accused of being involved in various controversies.
+During this period, Babar drew public and media attention for his political activities, communication style, distinctive appearance, and decision-making abilities, and was also associated with various controversies.
+During the 2006–2008 caretaker government period and the subsequent Sheikh Hasina administration, he was indicted in several charges related to possession of illegal firearms and weapons, the 2004 Dhaka grenade attack, the 2004 Chittagong arms haul, the Shah A. M. S. Kibria murder case, as well as alleged corruption.
+He was sentenced to death in two cases and received prison sentences in several others.

+Following the resignation of Sheikh Hasina in August 2024, an interim government was formed, after which Babar was acquitted by the High Court in multiple cases, including the 2004 Dhaka grenade attack, the 2004 Chittagong arms haul, and a corruption case.
+He was also granted bail in several cases, including the Shah A. M. S. Kibria murder case, and was subsequently released from prison in January 2025.

+Babar pioneered the Rapid Action Battalion (RAB), which later became controversial due to allegations of misuse and human rights abuses.

 Early life

 Babar was born on October 10, 1958, in a wealthy Bengali Muslim family with origins from remote Netrokona.
-His father A.K.
-Lutfur Rahman, was senior officer of the Bangladesh Police who was a part of the then-President Ziaur Rahman's security team, and as such, had personal connections to Zia and his wife Khaleda Zia and his mother was Zobaida Rahman.
+His father, A.K.
+Lutfur Rahman, was a senior officer of the Bangladesh Police who was a part of the President Ziaur Rahman's security team, and as such, had personal connections to Zia and his wife Khaleda Zia and his mother was Zobaida Rahman.
 Babar is the third among four brothers and three sisters.
 Babar grew up in the neighborhood of Maghbazar in the capital, Dhaka.
-He is either a secondary school graduate (class 9–10) or a college graduate (class 11–12).

-His wife, Tahmina Zaman Sraboni, was a candidate for the Bangladesh Nationalist Party (BNP) from the Netrakona-4 constituency in the 2018 Bangladeshi general election.
-The couple has one son, Labib Ibn Zaman, and one daughter, Tasfia Binte Zaman.
+His wife, Tahmina Zaman, was a candidate for the Bangladesh Nationalist Party (BNP) from the Netrokona-4 constituency in the 2018 Bangladeshi general election.
+The couple has two sons and two daughters: Labib Ibn Zaman, Tasfia Binte Zaman, Fasiha Binte Zaman, and Ahnaf Ibn Zaman.

 Career

-According to various local media, Babar was involved in the students’ politics.
-In the 1990s mass-uprising, Babar was against the rule of military ruler Hussain Muhammad Ershad.
-By 1991, he joined the central committee of the Bangladesh Nationalist Party and became a lawmaker from Netrokona-4 constituency.
-A report of Daily Star stated that, Babar made a fortune through the illicit smuggling of Casio digital watches.
-He was popularly known as Casio Babar.
+By the 1980s, under the rule of military ruler Hussain Muhammad Ershad, Babar was a notable figure in the import sector of digital watches, gaining public recognition.
+He had to stop his Casio business due to smugglers who dealt with illegal Casio carrying in pocket.
+Babar was involved in the students' politics and emerged as a prominent young political leader.
+In the 1990s mass-uprising, popularly known as the Anti-Authoritarian Movement, Babar was one of the pioneers to protest against the rule of military ruler Hussain Muhammad Ershad.